Yachtmaster Prep and Exam

 - VHF/HF GMDSS Radio Licence

-- Theory knowledge to RYA Yachtmaster Shorebased Theory standard
+- Theory to RYA Yachtmaster Shorebased Theory standard

-- Boat handling and navigation ability to Yachtmaster Practical Skills standard
+- Boat handling and navigation to Yachtmaster Practical Skills level

 - Yachtmaster commercial use

-- RYA online Professional Practices and Responsibilities course (PPR).
+- Complete the RYA online Professional Practices and Responsibilities (PPR) course

 - RYA Diesel Engine certificate

-- What happens if I fail the Yachtmaster exams?
+- What happens if I fail the Yachtmaster exam?

-- Over 90% of our Yachtmaster candidates pass the first time.
+- Over 90% of our candidates pass on their first attempt.